Solar System Colonization Possibilities

 February 2004

 The manned space station and limited excursions to the surface of the Moon have shown that the geomagnetic field pulsations and the Schumann resonances of the Earth are absolutely vital to the health and well being of mankind.
-The research concerning what other possible field fluctuations and resonances attendent to the Earth that are vital the the health and wellbeing of man has not been adequately conducted.
+All these facts are such that it is virtually impossible for colonization as we currently envision it happening in the Sci-Fi genre.
+Our genetic integration is dependent upon the Earth and the influences of our solar system.
+Without them we will cease to be human any longer even if by some chance a human being might be able to survive somewhere.
+Apart from the vast distances to travel at sub-light speeds to other planets capable of supporting life, as we know it, our solar system is in one of the oldest portions of our galaxy.
+Thus, the possibility of other sentient beings existing and interacting with us humans is very remote.
+We are alone in this quantum, space/time continuum and we as a species are stuck here within the biosphere of the Earth!
+The research concerning what other possible field fluctuations and resonances attendent to the Earth that are vital the the health and wellbeing of man has not as yet been adequately conducted other than that of the Space station.
 This is why I make the statement that serious longterm colonization of the Moon and Mars are, as of this date, a very remote possibility!

 B. I. A. S.